Grove names Porsche WEC driver in Supercars enduro line-up - Speedcafe

 “I can’t wait to be in Sandown and Bathurst and drive this awesome car.”

-Team Owner Stephen Grove hailed the credentials of the man who was won the Spa 24 Hours, 24 Hours of Le Mans, Nürburgring 24 Hour, and 2018-19 FIA WEC GTE Driver’s Championship.
+Team Owner Stephen Grove hailed the credentials of the man who has won the Spa 24 Hours, 24 Hours of Le Mans, Nürburgring 24 Hour, and 2018-19 FIA WEC GTE Driver’s Championship.

 “When the IMSA calendar came out and it was evident there would be a clash with Matt Campbell, it was vital that we signed the best possible endurance driver we could find,” he explained.